 mobile navigation aao-full invisalign icon invisalign-full invisalign-color invisalign-teen ada ada-full abo icon abo-full aao cda twitter< facebook google instagram youtube rss yelp healthgrades logo_facebook logo_instagram logo_twitter logo_google youtube logo_yelp rss blogger healthgrades logo_b map-pin close invisalign_comfort invisalign_control invisalign_predictability invisalign_speed outline_head outline_dollar outline_star outline_one outline_two outline_three outline_four thurman_cap smile treatment_faq treatment_imaging treatment_hightech treatment_metal treatment_ceramic treatment_invisalign phone smile-on

-Orthodontic Treatment for TMJ: From Causes to Cure and Everything in Between
+Orthodontic Treatment for TMJ: Causes, Symptoms, and Relief

 Temporal Mandibular Joint Disorder is a common joint condition that causes pain and discomfort when the mouth is opened or closed.
 Whether your condition is minor and limited to making a small clicking sound or serious enough to make you suffer excruciating pain, do not let it go undiagnosed.
 A few, very simple treatments can easily alleviate this condition by realigning the mandibular bone.